Getting Started with Blazor Maps Component in Blazor Web App

 builder.Services.AddSyncfusionBlazor();

-The Syncfusion JavaScript library needs to be included in your application.
 The script can be accessed from NuGet through Static Web Assets.
-Include the script reference in the ~/Components/App.razor file (this is the root layout file of your application).
+Include the script references in the ~/Components/App.razor file.

 NOTE